federgraph/fleetrace-help-en/pages/page-04.md

 <dt>Web Receiver</dt>
 <dd>This is the interface a Web Sender can connect to via protocol tcp.
-It is used when there is an external stateless website which proxies part of the requests to the statefull FR server application.</dd>
+It is used when there is an external stateless website which proxies part of the requests to the stateful FR server application.</dd>

 <dt>FR66 Web Sender</dt>
 <dd>This is an example of a website, that will proxy requests via tcp to the FR server application.